-- Keep yourself fit - Have a 'can do' attitude all competition tasks are possible - Reflect on your own performance, what's good and what needs improving write it down - Always read it thoroughly, make sure you understand what is required. - Ask questions to clarify what is required. - Concentrate on your performance not that of others don't look at others whilst competing

-- Prepare yourself for a change in plan especially when you make an error.
-Park the problem, re-plan and move on.
+- Keep yourself fit. - Have a 'can do' attitude all competition tasks are possible. - Reflect on your own performance, what's good and what needs improving write it down. - Always read the specification thoroughly, make sure you understand what is required. - Ask questions to clarify what is required. - Concentrate on your own performance and not that of others don't look at others whilst competing. - Prepare yourself for a change in plan especially when you make an error.
+Park the problem, re-plan, and move on.
 Think: "I can still do it". - Prepare yourself for a noisy and distracting environment.
 Could you do plumbing in front of the crowd at Wembley on cup final day?
-At the National Final there will be many people watching you during the week you need to be in the zone where they are not there. - Don't drink energy drinks they give a short energy burst then your performance and concentration will drop dramatically - Eat bananas rather than energy bars they give a slow, lasting energy release rather than a quick boost. - Set times for various stages of the task that are achievable as this will make you feel good as you check your progress. - There are no daft questions!
-If something doesn't make sense -ask. - Don't bring impact drivers, they are not permitted. - Have spare batteries for any tools
+At the National Final, there will be many people watching you during the competition you need to be in the zone. - Don't drink energy drinks they give a short energy burst then your performance and concentration will drop dramatically. - Drink water to keep hydrated. - Eat bananas rather than energy bars they give a slow, lasting energy release rather than a quick boost. - Set times for various stages of the task that are achievable as this will make you feel good as you check your progress. - There are no daft questions!
+If something doesn't make sense -ask. - Don't bring impact drivers, they are not permitted. - Have spare batteries for any tools.

-- Hand wipes are an easy way of keeping hand clean - If using digital levels make sure they are calibrated as per manufacturer's instructionsprior to starting - Do not bring blackboard/whiteboard instruments as may not be accurate.
-Consider adigital angle finder. - Do not be afraid to go back to tasks you did in your first few days and weeks of trainingbut do them much better, first time. - Listen to the advice of where to place datums and ensure they are accurate as judges willmeasure from these. - Think about tooling what do I need?
-Keep them close don't waste time walking around looking for things. - Take care using a tape measure as the end that's loose may well exceed the tolerance you're working to. - Flatten your solder, it will make you more in control of your soldering 15mm of solderfor 15mm pipe, 22mm solder for 22mm pipe is about right for the finished product.
+- Hand wipes are an easy way of keeping hand clean. - If using digital levels make sure they are calibrated as per the manufacturer's instructions prior to starting. - Do not bring blackboard / whiteboard instruments as may not be accurate.
+Consider a digital angle finder. - Do not be afraid to go back to tasks you did in your first few days and weeks of training but do them much better, than the first time. - Listen to the advice of where to place datums and ensure they are accurate as judges will measure from these. - Think about tooling what do I need?
+Keep them close don't waste time walking around looking for things. - Take care using a tape measure as the end that's loose may well exceed the tolerance you're working to. - Flatten your solder, it will make you more in control of your soldering 15mm of solder for 15mm pipe, 22mm solder for 22mm pipe is about right for the finished product.